-Corban College offers intercollegiate competition in men's and women's basketball, men's and women's soccer, baseball, softball, men's and women's cross-country, track, volleyball, and golf.
+Corban offers intercollegiate competition in men's and women's basketball, men's and women's soccer, baseball, softball, men's and women's cross-country, men's and women's track, volleyball, and men's and women's golf.
 Corban is a member of the National Association of Intercollegiate Athletics (NAIA) and competes in the Cascade Conference.

-In addition, every student may participate in a well-organized intramural sports program including competition in flag football, basketball, volleyball, softball and other team sports.
+In addition, every student may participate in a well-organized intramural sports program including competition in team, dual and individual sports, personal fitness contests and recreational games.